Learn About and Celebrate Dr. Martin Luther King, Jr.

 Middle School Martin Luther King, Jr. Activities

-- The “What If” game is a popular way to help students build problem-solving skills.
-To apply the “What If” game to your MLK, Jr. study, ask your homeschooler questions such as: “What if Martin Luther King, Jr. had not been a minister?
-Would that have changed how people received his message?”
-Another example of a question might be: “What if Dr. King had been born in the northern U.S.?
-Would he have had the same passion about civil rights?”
+- The “What If” game helps students develop problem-solving skills.
+Apply it to your MLK, Jr. study by asking questions like: What if Martin Luther King, Jr. hadn’t been a minister?
+Would that have affected how people received his message?
+Another question could be: What if Dr. King was born in the northern U.S.?
+Would he have had the same passion for civil rights?

 - Using some of the facts they’ve learned about Dr. King, have your middle schooler create an acrostic of the word FREEDOM.

 High School Martin Luther King, Jr. Activities

 - Ask your student to conduct a historical analysis of the lasting impact of Martin Luther King, Jr.’s work.
-They can analyze how civil rights advocacy groups used nonviolent resistance techniques to achieve their goals, and the importance of the Montgomery Bus Boycott.
-Time4Learning members can use Time4Learning’s American History II course to further explore the civil rights movement and other important turning points during this time.
+They can analyze how civil rights advocacy groups used nonviolent resistance techniques to achieve their goals and the importance of the Montgomery Bus Boycott.
+Time4Learning members can use Time4Learning’s US History II course to further explore the civil rights movement and other important turning points during this time.

 - Analogies are ways to compare two different things.
 Martin Luther King, Jr. uses many of them in his “I Have a Dream” speech.
 For example, he compares our civil rights to a check.
 Download a copy of the speech and have your high schooler see how many analogies he or she can discover in it.